csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

  * What is the problem you're trying to solve?
  * Is there any context required to understand **why** the application solves this problem?

  CancerChat is a Tinder-like app that serves as a platform, on which the cancer patients can be matched to other cancer patients that meet their requirements.
-Our app also has a built-in notification functionality where the admin can send cancer-related news to target users.
+Our app also has a built-in notification functionality where the administrators can send cancer-related news to target users.
+The administrators are from Malecare, a cancer survivor support nonprofit organization.

  Our app focuses on a social issue that has long been ignored -- the social problem of cancer patients.
 Because of their cancer, it could be difficult for them to find dates on other social platforms.
-As cancer patients, they have more social needs than many people may have, to help them through the difficult cancer treatment, and to relieve their inner loneliness.
+As cancer patients, they may have more social needs than others do.
+Socializing helps them through the difficulties they met during cancer treatment, and to relieve their inner loneliness.

  To address this problem, our app provides a platform where the cancer patients can meet other cancer patients, either they want to date or find themselves a mentor or mentee.
 There is no such app on the market currently that does what our app does.
 We will match users who are close to each other and having the same type(s) of cancer since they may be interested in meeting each other in reality to expand their social circles and significantly improve their life quality.

-What's more, because the administrators from Malecare, a cancer survivor support nonprofit organization, can send news about new treatments on CancerChat, it's also a great platform where the patients can receive the latest information about their cancer.
+What's more, because the administrators can send news about new treatments on CancerChat, it's also a great platform where the patients can receive the latest information about their cancer.
 Patients used to get information about new treatments when they met their doctors， while this app allows them to directly access this piece of information.
 They can then contact the doctor and ask if the new treatment can be applied to them.
 It can make cancer patients’ lives better and even save their lives.

 ## Key Features
  * Described the key features in the application that the user can access